What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 Monaco: What’s Yours Is Mine | Pocketwatch Games | PC (Lin, Mac, Win), Switch, Xbox

 What’s this?
 Monaco isn’t a roguelike!
 I hear you, Dear Reader, but every now and then I’m going to bend the rules for a game that I love.
-In this instance, I’m going to leave you a parting gift: a game I recommend to anyone looking for a top quality co-op experience.
+In this instance, I’m going to leave you a parting gift: a game I recommend to anyone looking for a top-quality co-op experience.

 Monaco: What’s Yours Is Mine is basically a beautiful spin on Pac-Man with weird criminals and a lovely plinky plonky soundtrack.
 I’ve played on PC and console, and I still rate this heist ’em up as one of my favourite indies ever (in fact, you’ll find one of my review quotes over on the Steam page).

 Is that it?
 Well, yes, for now it is.
 I’ve mostly played roguelikes by myself over the years.
-However, I’ve already got more play sessions lined up and the plan is for this to be a regularly updated page crammed full of great co-op games to share with your buddies.
+However, I’ve already got more play sessions lined up, and the plan is for this to be a regularly updated page crammed full of great co-op games to share with your buddies.

 Would you like to know more?

 Still with us?
 Of course you are!
-If you want to keep reading about great hand-picked games, the following articles represent a huge collection of the finest roguelikes and roguelites ever made.
+If you want to keep reading about great hand-picked rogues, the following articles represent a huge collection of the best roguelike games ever made.

-The Best Roguelikes: great roguelites, deckbuilders, RPGs, auto-shooters, and more
+The Best Roguelike Games: great roguelites, deckbuilders, RPGs, bullet heavens, and more

 The best turn-based roguelikes: Caves of Qud | There are some seriously incredible turn-based roguelikes out there.
 Of all the modern games, these are the closest to the original Rogue.